mjdaoudi/MapsScrapper/README.md

 1. Import the necessary libraries and set up the logging level in the script.

 2. Specify the `regions` and `business_types` as the regions and business types you want to search for.
 The script will generate combinations of these values and scrape data for each combination.
+Download the right chromedriver according to your system and specify the path in the `main()`.

 3. Run the `main()` function by checking if the script is the main module.
 This function will perform the following steps: